 What Causes Your Projects to Fail?

-There can be many options why your software projects fail so often.
-For example, maybe you start at the wrong point?
-Or you do not have leadership skills?
+There can be many options for why your software projects fail so often.
+For example, maybe you start at the wrong point.
+Or do you not have leadership skills?
 Or you just do not know how to begin?
 Well, we have pointed out some possibilities below.

 By understanding these five common reasons why software projects fail, you can take steps to avoid such problems and make your project a success.